This page is an addendum to the General Team Building Guide by takaminacchan. It was written by eclogia and details the arena as a system.

 There are 12 free units obtanable once in 1 star and 2 star versions.
 The first one is paired with the seventh one etc. Here is the rotation:

-As these heroes are featured one out of six seasons, they are not the best to invest into.
+As these heroes are featured one out of six seasons, they are not necessarily the best to invest into if you're on a budget.

 Starter unit pattern

 The three starter units make a worthwhile investment as they are featured in one out of three seasons.
-They also possess legendary weapons that cost more than normal ones.
+They also possess legendary weapons that cost more (thus are worth more) than normal ones.
 The rotation is the following: